raymonable/SEKAIscript/README.md

 ### Examples

 It is ***highly*** recommended you check out [the examples supplied](/examples).<br>
-It will make understanding this hellish scripting language so much easier.
+~~It will make understanding this hellish scripting language so much easier.~~<br>
+It really won't make it any easier to understand but rather convince you to not do it

 ### Variables